asrvsn/matgeo/README.md

 ```

 Some dependencies require special handling due to dependency conflicts:

+**Note**: When installing `pyclesperanto-prototype` with `--no-deps`, ensure that your environment already has the necessary dependencies (like OpenCL drivers) for it to function properly.

 **pyclesperanto-prototype**: This package has dependency constraints that may conflict with other packages in this project.
 Install it separately without its dependencies: